Best Crispy Snickerdoodles Recipe

 - Crackly Gingersnaps

 - Spritz Cookies from Life, Love, and Sugar

 Classic Crispy Snickerdoodle Cookies

-- Whisk or sift together flour, cream of tartar, baking soda, and salt.
+- In a medium bowl, whisk or sift together flour, cream of tartar, baking soda, and salt.
+Set aside.

 - In a large bowl or the bowl of your mixer, cream the shortening, butter, and sugar at medium high speed thoroughly until light and fluffy.